cassidymwagner/fluidsf/README.md

     $ cd fluidsf
     $ git remote add upstream git://github.com/fluidsf/fluidsf.git

-You will want to periodically sync your master branch with the upstream master.
+You will want to periodically sync your main branch with the upstream main.

     $ git fetch upstream
-    $ git rebase upstream/master
+    $ git rebase upstream/main

-Never make any commits on your local master branch.
+Never make any commits on your local main branch.
 Instead open a feature branch for every new development task.

     $ git checkout -b cool_new_feature